Masterpiece Stories

 Alf Rolfsen, The Railway Station, 1932, Nasjonalmuseet, Oslo, Norway.
 Enlarged Detail.

-The setting
+The Setting

 Surrounding the many figures of The Railway Station is the machinery and architecture of the modern era.
-In the upper right corner we see a clock announcing the time as 17,35 or 5:35 pm.
+In the upper right corner, we see a clock announcing the time as 17:35 or 5:35 pm.
 Like the social patterns seen on roads, this is rush hour.
 People are leaving work and returning home by train.
 There is a sense of jostling, shown in the crowd on the far left edge of the painting.
 At the same time, passengers crowd together as they hurry to catch the next train.
 But not the white countess.
 In contrast, she walks placidly across the scene.

 Three trains dominate the left and right sides of The Railway Station.
 Their black and brown metallic bodies shine in the steamy sunlight.
 In addition, their bodies recede into the middle of the frame creating a sense of depth and perspective.
-These trains evoke the mystery and glamour of the 1930’s.
+These trains evoke the mystery and glamour of the 1930s.
 This is the world of Agatha Christie’s Murder on the Orient Express with the famous Belgian detective, Hercule Poirot.
-In fact, Christie’s 1934 novel features a Russian émigré, the Princess Dragomiroff.
+In fact, Christie’s 1934 novel features a Russian émigré, Princess Dragomiroff.
 However, Christie’s princess is described as elderly with a yellow toad-like face.
 Clearly, the white countess of The Railway Station is the beauty of the two émigrés.

 Alf Rolfsen, The Big Station, 1932, Nasjonalmuseet, Oslo, Norway.
 Enlarged Detail of Iron Girders.